Madison Street Festival draws thousands of visitors for 40th anniversary

 Food, art, and music were available for visitors to enjoy.
 Local businesses and organizations engaged in community outreach as well.
 Over the past 40 years, the festival has grown.
-After a two-year break for the COVID-19 pandemic, festival organizers said this year’s event was the largest ever.
+After a two-year break due to the COVID-19 pandemic, festival organizers said this year’s event was the largest ever.

 “We plan all year for a festival like this to bring people together to have a fun day,” said Madison Street Festival President Crystal McBrayer.